Autumn Leaves

 autumn08.gif (13862 bytes)

 The hearts are easy to fix: ten to queen, ace-through-seven to eight, ten to jack, ten-jack to queen, ten-jack-queen to king, and ace-through-eight to ten.
 We see that we can fix the spades with only one empty column: nine to empty, four-through-eight to nine and back to the ten.
 Moving the ten of clubs will block both clubs and diamonds, so instead we do a club maneuver, aiming at least to get the ten of clubs onto the jack.
 This requires getting the seven-eight into the empty column, so we play ace to empty column, three-four-five to ten, ace to three, seven-eight to empty column, ace to jack, three-four-five to seven, ace to three, and ten to jack.
-With 12 cards left in the stock, we have no empty columns, but all of the cards are exposed.
+With 12 cards left in the stock, we have no empty columns, but all of the cards are exposed and there are no columns with mixed suits.
 Our chances of winning are very good.
-We deal the last six cards from the stock:
+We deal the next six cards from the stock:

 Autumn Leaves 9